1948 New Hampshire Wildcats football team

 The 1948 New Hampshire Wildcats football team was an American football team that represented the University of New Hampshire as a member of the Yankee Conference during the 1948 college football season.
-In its third year under head coach Bill Glassford, the team compiled a 5–3 record (3–1 against conference opponents), outscoring opponents 155–103.
-The team played its home games at Lewis Field (also known as Lewis Stadium) in Durham, New Hampshire.
+In its third year under head coach Bill Glassford, the team compiled a 5–3 record (3–1 against conference opponents) and won the Yankee Conference championship, outscoring opponents 155–103.

 This was the first year that the rivalry game between New Hampshire and Maine saw a musket presented to the winning team—the musket was "donated by Portland alumni of the two institutions".
 The "Battle for the Brice-Cowell Musket" takes its name from former head coaches of the two programs; Fred Brice who coached at Maine (1921–1940) and Butch Cowell who coached at New Hampshire (1915–1936).

+New Hampshire was ranked at No. 246 in the final Litkenhous Difference by Score System ratings for 1948.

+The team played its home games at Lewis Field (also known as Lewis Stadium) in Durham, New Hampshire.